NCAA Tournament Bracketology: Kansas grabs No. 1 overall seed

 ARKANSAS (NET: 45, NBC: Next four out): The Razorbacks snapped a five-game losing streak on Saturday by beating Missouri (87) at home.
 They have a pair of Quad 1 wins and a 4-10 mark against the top two Quads, but the more important record is this: They are 16-5 on the season with a healthy Isaiah Joe, who returned to action and scored 21 points on Saturday.
 It will be very interesting to see how the selection committee handles Arkansas.

-MISSISSIPPI STATE (NET: 56, NBC: Next four out): Mississippi State significantly dinged their at-large chances by losing at Texas A&M (117) on Saturday.
+MISSISSIPPI STATE (NET: 57, NBC: Next four out): Mississippi State significantly dinged their at-large chances by losing at Texas A&M (117) on Saturday.
 That’s the third bad loss on their resume, and with a win at Florida (34) and a sweep of Arkansas (45) the only notable accomplishments to date, the Bulldogs find themselves in a tough spot.
-What’s worse is that they only get one more Quad 1 opportunity in the regular season, and that’s a game at South Carolina (62).
+Saturday’s win against Alabama (40) at home on Tuesday helps, but that’s only a Quad 2 win.
+The Bulldogs have just Quad 1 wins to date.
+What’s worse is that they only get one more Quad 1 opportunity in the regular season, and that’s a game at South Carolina (63).

-ALABAMA (NET: 40, NBC: Next four out): The Crimson Tide did what they could on Saturday, blowing out Ole Miss (94) on the road.
-It’s the fourth road win for Alabama, which is relevant for a team that doesn’t have all that much else going for it.
-They’re 15-12 overall.
-They have just two Quad 1 wins compared to a pair of Quad 3 losses.
-They have no margin of error left.
+ALABAMA (NET: 40, NBC: Next four out): The Crimson Tide lost on Tuesday, falling at Mississippi State (57) in what was their last opportunity to land a Quad 1 win.
+They’re now 15-13 overall and while they do have two Quad 1 wins — Auburn (28) and LSU (29) at home — but both of those teams are one loss away from potentially falling out of the Quad 1 range.
+They also have a pair of Quad 3 home losses.
+I think the dream is done for Alabama.

 SOUTH CAROLINA (NET: 63, NBC: Off the bubble): The Gamecocks had a chance to play themselves into a really good spot on Saturday, but they lost to LSU (29) at home.
 At 16-11 overall with a Quad 3 and a Quad 4 loss, the Gamecocks have plenty of work left to do and not all that many great chances left for wins.
 They’re in trouble.